Foxinatel/COMS20012-Notes/csb.typ

 #show: rest => columns(2, rest)

-== The CIA Triad:
+== The CIA Triad
 #definitions(
   [Confidentiality], [Assures that information cannot be viewed by unintended recipients], [Integrity], [Assures that information is free from deliberate or inadvertent unauthorized manipulation], [Availability], [Assures that systems work promptly and authorized users won't be denied service] )

-== OSI Security Architecture Definitions:
+== OSI Security Architecture Definitions

 #definitions(
+  columns: (3fr,10fr),
-  [Security Attack], [Any action that compromises the security of information owned by an organization], [Security mechanism], [A process (or a device) that is designed to detect, prevent, or recover from a security attack], [Security service], [A service that is intended to enhances the security of data processing systems, making use of one or more security mechanisms]
+  [Security Attack], [Any action that compromises the security of information owned by an organization], [Security Mechanism], [A process (or a device) that is designed to detect, prevent, or recover from a security attack], [Security Service], [A service that is intended to enhances the security of data processing systems, making use of one or more security mechanisms]
 )

-== The AAA Triad:
+== The AAA Triad
 / Authentication: Who are you?
 - Knowledge factor: Something you know (Passwords)
 - Possession factor: Something you have (Keys)